tribixbite/awesome/README.md

 *   [mechatroner/sublime\_rainbow\_csv](https://github.com/mechatroner/sublime_rainbow_csv) - 🌈Rainbow CSV - Sublime Text Package: Highlight columns in CSV and TSV files and run queeries in SQL-like language
 *   [home-assistant-ecosystem/home-assistant-cli](https://github.com/home-assistant-ecosystem/home-assistant-cli) - :computer: Command-line tool for Home Assistant
 *   [ToyKeeper/fuckometer](https://github.com/ToyKeeper/fuckometer) - How fucked are you right now?
 A tool to help you give a fuck so you can get less fucked.
 Track several aspects of life and boil them down to a single number with graphs and productivity suggestions.

-## Shell

-*   [tribixbite/bun-on-termux](https://github.com/tribixbite/bun-on-termux) - Native Bun JavaScript runtime working on Termux Android using glibc-runner
-*   [awesome-android-root/awesome-android-root](https://github.com/awesome-android-root/awesome-android-root) - Discover best root apps, Magisk & LSPosed(xposed) modules with step-by-step rooting guides
-*   [winapps-org/winapps](https://github.com/winapps-org/winapps) -  Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.
-Hard fork of https://github.com/Fmstrat/winapps/
-*   [sabamdarif/termux-desktop](https://github.com/sabamdarif/termux-desktop) - Install a full Linux desktop environment on your Android device with Termux X11 ( VNC optional) and also enable hardware acceleration
-*   [github/spec-kit](https://github.com/github/spec-kit) - 💫 Toolkit to help you get started with Spec-Driven Development
-*   [dockur/windows](https://github.com/dockur/windows) - Windows inside a Docker container.
-*   [termux-user-repository/tur](https://github.com/termux-user-repository/tur) - A place for all types of Termux packages.
-*   [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management system for Claude Code using GitHub Issues and Git worktrees for parallel agent execution.
-*   [vet-run/vet](https://github.com/vet-run/vet) - vet is a command-line tool that acts as a safety net for the risky curl | bash pattern.
-It lets you inspect, diff against previous versions, and lint remote scripts before asking for your explicit approval to execute.
-Promoting a safer, more transparent way to handle remote code execution.
-*   [cdnjs/packages](https://github.com/cdnjs/packages) - 📦 Package configurations - The #1 free and open source CDN built to make life easier for developers.
-*   [ImBIOS/bun-node](https://github.com/ImBIOS/bun-node) - Pre-configured Bun and Node.js Docker Images for Seamless, Optimized Development and Deployment.
-*   [simonw/git-scraper-template](https://github.com/simonw/git-scraper-template) - Template repository for setting up a new git scraper
-*   [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) - Docker image that provides a Minecraft Server for Java Edition that automatically downloads selected version at startup
-*   [KindleModding/WinterBreak](https://github.com/KindleModding/WinterBreak) - It do a thing
-*   [ublue-os/bazzite](https://github.com/ublue-os/bazzite) - Bazzite makes gaming and everyday use smoother and simpler across desktop PCs, handhelds, tablets, and home theater PCs.
-*   [playtron-os/gameos](https://github.com/playtron-os/gameos) - Playtron GameOS provides a seamless and secure Linux gaming experience.
-*   [termux/termux-packages](https://github.com/termux/termux-packages) - A package build system for Termux.
-*   [Hax4us/Nethunter-In-Termux](https://github.com/Hax4us/Nethunter-In-Termux) - This is a script by which you can install Kali nethunter (Kali Linux) in your termux application without rooted phone
-*   [ShanSuharban/termux4all](https://github.com/ShanSuharban/termux4all) - termux4all is not a project or something.
-This is some packages that can be used for the development and security purposes on android phone using the termux app itself.
-The main purpose of  this project is to install & setup all the important tools or packages in termux without researching a lot.
-*   [aj-seven/Android-Sysinfo](https://github.com/aj-seven/Android-Sysinfo) - A tool efficiently displays Android system details on Termux.
-*   [hackerb9/lsix](https://github.com/hackerb9/lsix) - Like "ls", but for images.
-Shows thumbnails in terminal using sixel graphics.
-*   [grondilu/bitcoin-bash-tools](https://github.com/grondilu/bitcoin-bash-tools) - Set of bitcoin-related bash functions
-*   [hcengineering/huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting
-*   [ArchiveTeam/IA.BAK](https://github.com/ArchiveTeam/IA.BAK) - We back up a lot of stuff from around the web; now it's time to back up the Internet Archive, just in case.
-*   [TermuxArch/TermuxArch](https://github.com/TermuxArch/TermuxArch) - Experience the pleasure of the Linux command prompt in Android, Chromebook, Fire OS and Windows on smartphone, smartTV, tablet and wearable https://termuxarch.github.io/TermuxArch/
-*   [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) - Easy Docker setup for Stable Diffusion with user-friendly UI
-*   [h4r5h1t/webcopilot](https://github.com/h4r5h1t/webcopilot) - An automation tool that enumerates subdomains then filters out xss, sqli, open redirect, lfi, ssrf and rce parameters and then scans for vulnerabilities.
-*   [foospidy/payloads](https://github.com/foospidy/payloads) - Git All the Payloads!
-A collection of web attack payloads.
-*   [many-passwords/many-passwords](https://github.com/many-passwords/many-passwords) - Default credentials list. 🐱‍💻 Leave a star if you like this project! (that motivates me)⭐️
-*   [wuxianlin/android\_rom\_tools](https://github.com/wuxianlin/android_rom_tools) - unpack/deodex/decompile tools for Android ROM
-*   [ax/apk.sh](https://github.com/ax/apk.sh) - Makes reverse engineering Android apps easier, automating repetitive tasks like pulling, decoding, rebuilding and patching an APK.
-*   [labbots/google-drive-upload](https://github.com/labbots/google-drive-upload) - Bash scripts to upload files to google drive
-*   [CryptoManufaktur-io/solana-rpc](https://github.com/CryptoManufaktur-io/solana-rpc) - Solana RPC only node with traefik
-*   [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar\_chart::chart\_with\_upwards\_trend::tada:
-*   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.

 ## C++